$L^q$-norm bounds for arithmetic eigenfunctions via microlocal Kakeya-Nikodym estimate: Reduction to microlocal Kakeya-Nikodym estimates

-Since by \eqref{2.2a}, the operator $\sigma_\la$ involves an average of $e^{itP}$ for $|t|\le 2\delta$, \eqref{c2} also follows from an integration by parts argument along with the fact that the singularities of $e^{itP}$ propagate along the geodesic flow.
+Since, by \eqref{2.2a}, the operator $\sigma_\la$ involves an average of $e^{itP}$ for $|t|\le 2\delta$, \eqref{c2a} also follows from an integration by parts argument along with the fact that the singularities of $e^{itP}$ propagate along the geodesic flow, see e.g., \cite[Theorem 4.3.5]{SoggeHangzhou}.